 Variety in flavours.

 When you choose to drink craft beer, you’re simply allowing yourself to have more variety in beer styles and flavours.
 Craft breweries have the advantage and freedom to explore new and unique beer ideas.
 When you support these smaller breweries, they get recognition.
 This leads to brewers getting the opportunities to create more unique brews using ingredients commercial breweries don’t, which gives us more variety of beer flavours to choose from.

 Craft beer tastes better.

 Unlike mass produced and “big beer companies”, craft brewers are focused less on marketing and stock prices and more on the quality of their brew.
-Like stated above, craft brewers have opportunities to experiment with recipes, different ingredients, flavours, etc., and are constantly trying to produce new beers that are unique, but more importantly, taste good.
+Like we mentioned, craft brewers have opportunities to experiment with different recipes, ingredients, flavours, etc., and are constantly trying to produce new beers that are unique, but more importantly, taste good.

 Food and beer pairings.

 Pairing beer with food has become a huge trend in the craft beer industry and the food industry.
 Learning a beer’s profile and pairing your craft beer with specific flavours can really enhance and ameliorate a meal.

 Click here for great ideas on how to pair craft beer with your favourite foods.